CWE-CAPEC/CWE-Content-Development-Repository/README.md

 # CWE-Submissions

 The CWE Program has created this public GitHub repository to increase transparency and third-party collaborative input into the CWE content development process.
-Submissions are received through the [CWE Submission Form](https://cwesubmission.mitre.org/) on the CWE website, after which submission documentation is uploaded here for the entire CWE community to view and comment as the entry develops towards being ready for publication.
+Submissions are received through the [CWE Submission Form](https://cwesubmission.mitre.org/), after which submission documentation is uploaded here for the entire CWE community to view and comment as the entry develops towards being ready for publication.

+All CWE content submissions must adhere to the [CWE Terms of Use](https://cwe.mitre.org/about/termsofuse.html).

 # Pilot Program - September 12 to October 6, 2023